securefederatedai/openfl/docs/source/workflow/running_the_federation.agg_based.rst

-Continue to the following sections for detailed instructions.
+Continue to the following sections for detailed instructions on setting up this workflow.

 .. toctree::
    :maxdepth: 2

-   running_the_federation.notebook
    running_the_federation.baremetal
    running_the_federation.docker
    running_the_federation.certificates